The following content is adapted from the Dada Mail Manual. The Dada Mail Manual is available through the purchase of

 The List Archives Screen

 Individual archived messages will have their own screen, with a search form, to search through the mailing list's archived messages and a Dada Mail Subscription Form, so your users can send each other copies of the archived messages.

 An Individual Archive Screen

 Dada Mail Profiles gives a user one place to manage their own Dada Mail subscriptions.

 Subscribers with Profiles will be able to View their subscriptions, unsubscribe from individual Mailing Lists and update the email address used for their subscriptions.

 The Dada Mail Support Docs on Profiles.

 On the Default Screen, there's a link labeled, Administration on the very bottom.
 If you follow this link, you'll go to the Administration Screen, which will allow you to log into lists you've already have created and allow you to create a new mailing list.

 This is the gateway between the User Screens and the List Control Panel.

 When you log into a mailing list that's already created, you do have the option of logging in using the List Password, which is set during mailing list creation, or the Dada Mail Root Password, which is set during installation of Dada Mail itself.

 The Dada Mail Root Password will allow you to log into any mailing list you'd like and may give you special, "Super User" abilities.

 The Administration Screen

 The List Control Panel has a great number of screens that allow you to interact with your mailing list.
 Not only can you send out a mass mailing, you can also set preferences for your mailing list, as well as add/remove subscribers.

 Each separate mailing list will have different preferences associated with it, each mailing list is fairly separate from each other Mailing List.

-The various screens can be accessed from the left hand menu.
+The various screens can be accessed from the list control panel menu.

 We'll routinely give directions on how to access certain administration screens, by giving the Header and Subheading on where they're located.
 For example, Memnbership - Invite/Subscribe/Add would be located at:

 Finding the, "Membership -> Invite/Subscribe/Add" Screen